tka1234/ServerSoftware-1.0/README.md

 ===

 Progress Report:
-- Loads Servers                           No... because of broken code
+- Loads Servers: No, because of broken code I found online.
-- Monitors Servers                        No
+- Monitors Servers: No, can't do AHK until I get the server (and screen size).
-- Sends Email/Text Notifications          Somewhat
+- Sends Email/Text Notifications: Fully capable but not fully implemented.
-- Eco mode fully working                  Meh
+- Eco mode fully working: Has some problems detecting half hour times and times close to current.
-- Task Scheduler and hibernate/sleep      Not until I get the pc to test on
+- Task Scheduler and hibernate/sleep: Not until I get AHK and the Server itself.
-- Maintenance Tasks                       No
-- Remote Controllable                     Not yet attempted but framework is laid out
-- Player Applet                           This will be the final step
+- Maintenance Tasks: Not until I get the Server itself.
+- Remote Controllable: That's going to be interesting.
+- Player Applet: Final thing to do, least priority right now.
+- Make this a knockoff of Steam, with 100% more Hats: #1 Goal